rebackjoseph28/IMU_Demo_v2/README.md

 const char* ssid     = "ssid";
 const char* password = "password";
 ```
-Network security is of utmost importance, so I would strongly reccommend using your own router and entering in that information instead of a public network.
+Network security is always important, so I would strongly recommend using your own router and entering that information instead of a public network.
+Additionally, public networks have regulations on who can and cannot locally host.

 ## Running the code ##
 To build and upload the code you'll have to go into the platformIO sidebar, and click on: